MujisongPlay/AdvancedMERtools/README.md

 Download files that you need in above folder.
 And drag them into project tab in unity editor.
 And follow the tutorial billow.
 And in release, you can download plugin that helps execute functions and modeling of LCZ, HCZ, EZ doors.

+And also, download SCPSLAudioAPI: https://github.com/CedModV2/SCPSLAudioApi Then, put AMERTAudioModule.dll to Roaming\SCPSL\PluginAPI\Global\Dependencies.

 # AdvancedMERtools
 Advanced(actually helpful) tools for SCP: SL plugin MER (Map Editor Reborn) Download from above folder, and put them in your project.
 There may be more features in the future.